 Performance Testing & Optimization

-We decided to host our infrastructure ourselves and use a PaaS on our own AWS cloud so that we would be in complete control of scaling it.
+We decided to host our infrastructure ourselves and use a PaaS on our own AWS cloud so that we would be in complete control of scaling it, leveraging AWS EC2 and RDS services.
 On top of untold improvements and optimizations to the app and backend, we updated our app with social login integration and security hardening, and honed our website to capture as many leads as possible with a sweepstakes, live chat, and B2B dashboard.
 And while the infrastructure move was successful, there was no guarantee it could operate at scale.

 We needed to make absolutely sure our infrastructure and software would withstand the traffic for both our products (web & app).
 But how could we simulate the anticipated loads on our infrastructure quickly and efficiently?